Creighton 140 Presidential Lecture Series

 Dr. Albright received a B.A. with Honors from Wellesley College, and Master’s and Doctorate degrees from Columbia University’s Department of Public Law and Government, as well as a Certificate from its Russian Institute.
 She is basedin Washington,DC.

 The son of Jamaican immigrants, Powell was born in Harlem in April 1937 and was raised in the South Bronx.
-He was educated in the New York City public schools and after graduating from Morris High School attended the City College of New York where he earned a Bachelor of Science degree in Geology.
+He was educated in the New York City public schools and attended the City College of New York where he earned a Bachelor of Science degree in Geology.
 It was not until he joined the Army ROTC program at CCNY that he discovered his calling and launched his military career.
-He received a commission as an Army second lieutenant upon graduation in 1958 and went on to serve in the United States Army for 35 years, rising to the rank of Four- Star General.
+He received a commission as an Army second lieutenant upon graduation in 1958 and went on to serve in the United States Army for 35 years, rising to the rank of Four-Star General.

-Powell is the chair of the board of visitors of the Colin Powell School for Civic and Global Leadership at his alma mater, the City College of New York (CCNY).
-The Powell School was inaugurated May of 2013 and stands alongside CCNY’s other premiere named schools.
-He is the founder and chairman emeritus of the America’s Promise Alliance, dedicated to forging a strong and effective partnership alliance committed to seeing that children have the fundamental resources they need to succeed.
+Powell is the Chair of the Board of Visitors of the Colin Powell School for Civic and Global Leadership at his alma mater, the City College of New York (CCNY), which was inaugurated in May 2013.
+He also has nine elementary and middle schools named after him.
+He is the Founder and Chairman Emeritus of the America’s Promise Alliance, dedicated to forging a strong and effective partnership alliance committed to seeing that children have the fundamental resources they need to succeed.

-Powell is a strategic adviser at Kleiner Perkins Caufield & Byers, the renowned Silicon Valley venture capital firm.
-He serves on the board of directors of Bloom Energy, an alternative energy company that provides unique on-site power generation systems utilizing an innovative new fuel cell technology.
-In March of 2014, he joined the board of directors of Salesforce.com, the world’s largest provider of cloud-based customer relationship management software.
+Powell is a Strategic Adviser at Kleiner Perkins Caufield & Byers, the renowned Silicon Valley venture capital firm.
+He serves on the Board of Directors of Bloom Energy, an alternative energy company that provides unique on-site power generation systems utilizing an innovative new fuel cell technology.
+In March 2014, he joined the Board of Directors of Salesforce.com, the world’s largest provider of Cloud-based customer relationship management software.

-His autobiography, My American Journey, was a best seller and has been published in more than a dozen different languages.
-Powell’s second book, It Worked for Me (May, 2012), was an instant New York Times best seller and reveals the lessons that shaped his life and career.
+His autobiography, My American Journey, was a New York Times best seller and has been published in more than a dozen different languages.
+Powell’s second book, It Worked for Me: In Life & Leadership (May 2012), was an instant New York Times best seller as well and reveals the lessons that shaped his life and career.

 Powell is married to the former Alma Vivian Johnson of Birmingham, Alabama.
 They live in McLean, Virginia and have three children and four grandchildren.